-Operations: Four of the agency's divisions manage fish and wildlife resources (Divisions of Freshwater Fisheries Management, Habitat and Species Conservation, Hunting and Game Management, and Marine Fisheries Management), while the Division of Law Enforcement ensures that laws protecting fish, wildlife, and their habitats are enforced.
-The Fish and Wildlife Research Institute administers the research and monitoring programs that support the FWC's mission.
-A significant contribution in this regard are the GIS-based species habitat models that are used to identify those lands that need to be conserved in support of imperiled species management plans.
-FWC programs support non-native species research and management, invasive plant management, Florida panther restoration research, alligator management throughout the Everglades and Ecosystem.
+Operations: Four of the agency's divisions manage fish and wildlife resources (Division of Freshwater Fisheries Management, Division of Habitat and Species Conservation, Division of Hunting and Game Management, and Division of Marine Fisheries Management), while the Division of Law Enforcement ensures that laws protecting fish, wildlife, and their habitats are enforced.
+The Fish and Wildlife Research Institute administers the research and monitoring programs that support the FWC's mission and integrates its research activities with management efforts of other divisions.
+A significant contribution in this regard are the GIS-based species habitat models used to identify those lands that need to be conserved in support of imperiled species management plans.
+FWC programs support non-native species research and management, invasive plant management, Florida panther restoration alligator management throughout South research. and the Florida Ecosystem.

 The FWC is either sole manager or a partnering manager on over one million acres of public lands throughout the region.
-Further, the FWC contributes to state land acquisition programs through its Inholdings and Additions program, targeting lands within or contiguous to areas currently managed by the FWC.
-Lastly, the FWC administers an on-going lake enhancement and restoration program.
+Additionally, the FWC contributes to state land acquisition programs targeting lands within, or contiguous to areas currently managed by the FWC.
+Further, the FWC administers an on-going lake enhancement and restoration program to maintain quality habitat for wetland-dependent fish and wildlife.